MarkPearlCoZa/Blog_General/_posts/2016-10-31-The-IDE-and-the-Mob.md

 If everyone in your team uses the same keyboard shortcut mappings great!
 If however, you have different people in your mob using different keyboard shortcut mappings, you have a few options:

-- Try quick switch keyboard shortcut mappings in your editor
+- See if you can quick switch keyboard shortcut mappings in your editor
 - Or standardize on a standard keyboard shortcut mapping when mob programming

 ### Quick switch keyboard shortcut mappings